-School Choice Application Period for the 2018-2019 School Year
+School Choice Application Period has closed for the 2018-2019 School Year

 The School Choice Program is an opportunity for any parent of a school-age* child residing in the State of Delaware to apply for his or her child to be considered for enrollment in another school or program in the District by submitting a School Choice Application during the School Choice Open Application Period.